zxxwmxxn/ASER/README.md

 # ASER
-Once the paper is accepted, the code will be open source！！！
+Run the demo to test ASER.
+If you encounter any issues during the code execution, feel free to contact us at 2310273058@email.szu.edu.cn.
+We will actively address the problem.